N0-C0M/Serenada/serenada_prd.md

 - Room IDs are stateless HMAC tokens and do not "expire" on the server.
 - The room link remains valid indefinitely for rejoining.
 - Server-side room session state exists only while participants are connected.

+### 5.8 Push notifications (optional)
+- Users can opt in per room to receive join notifications.
+- Notifications may include an encrypted snapshot preview.
+- The server stores only encrypted snapshot payloads and delivery metadata.

 ---